Multiple kernel learning for integrative consensus clustering of 'omic datasets: Methods

 In what follows, we describe an alternative way of performing integrative clustering, that takes into account not only the clusterings in each dataset, but also the information about the similarities between items that are extracted from different types of data.
-Additionally, the new method allows to give weights to each source of information, according to how useful it is for recovering the final clustering.
+Additionally, the new method allows weights to be given to each source of information, according to how useful it is for defining the final clustering.